tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 2. The Assertion MUST have exactly one bdqffdq:hasResponseStatus object property linking it to one of the named individuals that has type bdqffdq:ResponseStatus (bdqffdq:INTERNAL_PREREQUISITES_NOT_MET, bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET, bdqffdq:NOT_AMENDED, bdqffdq:AMENDED, bdqffdq:FILLED_IN, or bdqffdq:RUN_HAS_RESULT).
 3. The Assertion MUST have a bdqffdq:hasResponseResult object property or bdqffdq:hasResponseResultValue data property, unless the object of the bdqffdq:hasResponseStatus indicates that none should be present.
   - If the object of the bdqffdq:hasResponseStatus is bdqffdq:RUN_HAS_RESULT, then the instance of the Assertion MUST have one and only one bdqffdq:hasResponseResult object property linking it to one of the named individuals that has type bdqffdq:ResponseResult (bdqffdq:COMPLETE, bdqffdq:COMPLIANT, bdqffdq:IS_ISSUE, bdqffdq:NOT_COMPLETE, bdqffdq:NOT_COMPLIANT, bdqffdq:NOT_ISSUE, or bdqffdq:POTENTIAL_ISSUE).
   - If the object of the bdqffdq:hasResponseStatus is one of bdqffdq:AMENDED or bdqffdq:FILLED_IN, then the instance of the Assertion MUST have one and only one bdqffdq:hasResponseResultValue data property linking it to structured data presenting the result of the Amendment.
-The string in the bdqffdq:hasResponseResultValue SHOULD be a json list of key:value pairs, where the keys are specific information elements (e.g., dwc:eventDate), and the values are the new values proposed by the amendment.
+The string in the bdqffdq:hasResponseResultValue SHOULD be a JSON list of key:value pairs, where the keys are specific information elements (e.g., dwc:eventDate), and the values are the new values proposed by the amendment.
   - If the object of the bdqffdq:hasResponseStatus is one of bdqffdq:INTERNAL_PREREQUISITES_NOT_MET, bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET, bdqffdq:NOT_AMENDED, then no bdqffdq:hasResponseResult SHOULD be present.
 4. The Assertion MUST have at least one bdqffdq:hasResponseComment data property.
 This bdqffdq:hasResponseComment must provide a human readable text explanation of why the conclusion expressed in the assertion was reached.
 The bdqffdq:hasResponseComment MAY be repeated to provide the comment in different languages.
 Each bdqffdq:hasResponseComment SHOULD be a self standing and complete explanation.
 5. The Assertion MAY have a bdqffdq:hasResponseQualifier object property.